by Hanri Hattingh

 No, wait.
 That’s not true.
 I remember the terror of nearly drowning when I was 11.
 I remember the panic and the bubbles and the silence.
 I remember my heartbeat – how it raced and then slowed.
 I remember my numb fingertips.
 I haven’t felt that kind of fear in a long, long time.

 Depression has filled me with apathy.
 It has filled me with the wrong kind of numb.
 The fight-or-flight response means very little to a body which does not care whether it survives or dies, so I have made it my mission to find fear.
-To trigger my adrenal medulla into pumping my veins full of a drug I can’t get via a psychiatrist’s signature and sympathetic tut.
+I take myrcene, a terpene from cannabis to help with my depression and to trigger my adrenal medulla into pumping my veins full of a drug I can’t get via a psychiatrist’s signature and sympathetic tut.
 I need adrenaline, and if that means jumping off a cliff into a river in Namibia with no guarantee of survival, then so be it.

 Let’s be real – I’m not the first struggling twenty-something who risks her life to be alive.
 We’ve seen it all before.
 I’m reminded of Logan Lerman’s epic scene in The Perks of Being a Wallflower.
 You know which one I’m talking about – the “in this moment, I swear, we are infinite” quote tattooed on every hipster’s butt cheek.
 Lerman is on the back of a speeding truck on a highway in the middle of the night, with his arms spread wide as he delivers this Instagrammable caption.